jaytwri/competitive-programming/README.md

 # competitive-programming
-A solution to some of my favorite CP questions
+Solutions to some of my favorite CP questions.